-RITTER ® IMPLANT'S ABUTMENTS FOR IVORY LINE IMPLANT SYSTEM.
+RITTER IMPLANT'S ABUTMENTS for Ritter IMPLANT SYSTEM.
+INDICATIONS FOR USE:

-INDICATIONS FOR USE: The Ritter Implants are intended for simple or multiple replacements of lost teeth and provide a way to attach the prosthetic pieces in totally or partially edentulous patients.
+The Ritter Implants are intended for single or multiple replacements of lost teeth and provide a way to attach the prosthetic pieces in totally or partially edentulous patients.

 Operating surgeons/ practitioners should be fully familiar with all indications, contraindications, recommendations, warnings and instructions, as well as all other product-specific information (technical product description, description of the surgical and restorative technique, catalogue sheet, etc.) of our system.
 They should be able to fully comply with these processes.
 Detailed instructions beyond those contained in these instructions for use concerning the possible combinations, product specific risks, preparatory steps, indications, contraindications, etc. can be found in the product descriptions.
 These include of the surgical technique and descriptions of the product(s) as found in the appropriate catalogue sheet.
 Ritter also recommends attending appropriate education, continuing education and user-training courses.
-The aforementioned Documents and details of the training courses may be obtained from the appropriate representatives in the various countries.
-The manufacturer, the importer, importer's laborers and the suppliers of Ritter products are not liable for complications, other negative effects or damages that might occur for reasons such as for complications, other negative effects or damages that might occur for reasons such as incorrect indications or surgical technique, unsuitable choice of material or handling there of unsuitable use or handling of the instruments, asepsis and so on.
+The afore mentioned documents and details of the training courses may be obtained from the complications, other negative effects or damages that might occur for reasons such as incorrect indications or surgical technique, unsuitable choice of material or handling there of unsuitable use or handling of the instruments, asepsis and so on.
 The operating surgeon is responsible for any such complications or other consequences.
-It is also the operating surgon's responsibility to properly instruct and inform the patient on the functions, handling and necessary care of the product and on all known product risks.
+It is also the operating surgeon's responsibility to properly instruct and inform the patient on the functions, handling and necessary care of the product and on all known product risks.

-Location in the mouth: • Straight - Located in all the sectors (areas) of the mouth. • Angled - Located in the anterior sector (areas) of the superiormaxillar (upper jaw) for 15° angled abutments.
-Sectors wherethe defects existing made impossible implant perpendicular toocclusal plane 25° angled. • Ball Attachment - Located in all the areas of the mouth butusually used in the anterior area for overdentures. • Healing - Located in all the areas of the mouth.
+Location in the mouth:

+- · Straight Located in all the sectors (areas) of the mouth. - Angled Located in the anterior sector (areas) of the superiormaxillar (upper jaw) for 15° angled abutments.
+Sectors where the defects existing made impossible implant perpendicular toocclusal plane 25° angled. - · Ball Attachment/Locator systems- Located in all the areas of the mouth butusually used in the anterior area for overdentures. - Healing Abutments / caps Located in all the areas of the mouth.

-Sources for Occlusal Load: • Estevam Barbosa dc LAS CASAS, Andre France de ALMEIDA, Carlos Alberto CIMINI EJUNIOR, Paulo de Tarso VidaGUMES, Tulimar Pereira Machado CORNAC-CHIA.
+Sources for Occlusal Load: • Estevam Barbosa dc LAS CASAS, Andre France de ALMEIDA, Carlos Alberto CIMINI EJUNIOR, Paulo de Tarso VidaGUMES, Tulimar Pereira Machado CORNAC- CHIA.
 Jorge Milton Elian SAFFAR.
 Determination of Tangential and NormalComponents of Oral Forces journal of Applied Oral Seience.2007;15(1)70-6 • Lucas D. Movement behavior of teeth and dental implants in periotest measurement in ocelusion - an in vitro study, Biomed Tech(Berl).
-2001.
-Nov, 46(11):311-9, PMID: 11778315 [PubMed - indexed for MEDLINE]. • Lyons M.F. y Baxendale R.H.
+2001 Nov; 46(11):311-9, PMID: 11778315 [PubMed - indexed for MEDLINE]. • Lyons M.F. y Baxendale R.H.
 (1990).
-A preliminary eleetromyographie study of bite force and jew-closing muscle fatigue inhuman subjects with advanced tooth wear.journal of Oral Rehabilitation 17: 311-318. • Waltime A., Kemppainen P. y Kononen K. (1993).
+A preliminary electromyographie study of bite force and jaw-closing muscle fatigue inhuman subjects with advanced tooth wear.
+Journal of Oral Rehabilitation 17: 311-318. • Waltime A., Kemppainen P. y Kononen K. (1993).
 Maximal contraction force and endurance of human jaw closing muscles inisometric clenching.
-Scandinavian Journal of Dental Research 101: 416-421.
+Scandinavian Journal of Dental Research Io1: 416-421.

-DESCRIPTION: The Restorative Abutments have a hex which engages the internal hex of the lvory line implants.
-The abutments are available in multiple cuff heights in Straight and offsets in both 15° and 25° angulated configurations to provide correction for off-angle implant placement.
+DESCRIPTION: The restorative abutments have a hex which engages the internal hex of the SNAP, QSI and TFI implants.
+The abutments are available in multiple cuff heights in straight and offsets in both 15° and 25° angulated configurations to provide correction for off-angle implant placement.
 The abutment is secured to the implant with an abutment retaining screw which is preassembled in the abutment.
 The abutment screw is not removable from the abutment.
 The abutment has an internal screw access for the attachment of various restorative components using a separate coping screw.
-Abutments are packaged with a screw in a blister.
+Abutments are packed with a screw in a blister.
 The abutment and abutment retaining screw are fabricated from titanium alloy.